DataRaptor/drift-discord/README.md

 Documentation for each can be found in the respective directories.

 ## Architecture

 We follow the standard OAuth procedure with the caveat that we will need to sign and verify signatures from the wallets both on the server.

+The following diagram will explain the control flow.

 <img src="https://github.com/DataRaptor/drift-discord/blob/03f053ed7e80627935120648662261d060d0d88f/docs/arch.png" width="100%" height="auto"/>

+It is fairly simple.
+Particular attention is given during interactions between the client and api, namely to verify that the user sending requests are who they say they (via discord access token and Solana wallet signatures) for security.
+Additionally, we encrypt the discord access tokens via `AES` when the tokens are handed back to the client.

+## CIDC

+The Client and API are built, tagged and stored in our image registry on push to the `main` branch.

+The services will deploy to the above links in the Overview section.

 ## Notes